Keating950/grpnice/README.md

 grpnice: Adjusts niceness for the given PID's autogroup.

 USAGE:	grpnice [-n (adjustment)] (PID)
-n:	Added to the process group's niceness.
+(adj):	Added to the process group's niceness.
 Must be an integer.
 Defaults to 10.
-PID:	PID to adjust.
+(PID):	PID to adjust.
 -h:	Print this help message.
 -v:	Print version info.
 ```